World Suicide Prevention Day | Have You Had A Mental Check Up Lately?

 A recent survey of parents indicated that a third of children in the United States show some signs of mental health distress, including changes in behavior, eating habits, and activity levels.

 Research shows transitions of any kind are stressful and impact mental health and major life transitions are environmental risk factors for suicide.
-As kids readjust to in-person learning and new routines this fall, it’s essential for parents, teachers, and caregivers to understand suicide warning signs and be confident about starting a conversation.
+As kids readjust to in-person learning and new routines this fall, it’s essential for parents, teachers, and caregivers to understand the suicide warning signs and be confident about starting a conversation.
 These steps can support our young people and save lives.

 Four Ways to Start a Conversation